GruberMarkus/Export-RecipientPermissions/docs/README.md

 - "managed by" permissions
 ## 1.1.
 Output
 The report is saved to the file 'Export-RecipientPermissions_Result.csv', which consists of the following columns:
-- Grantor Primary SMTP: The primary SMTP address of the object granting a permission.
+- Grantor Primary SMTP: The primary SMTP address of the object granting a permission, or 'Public Folder' when public folder permissions are exported.
 - Grantor Display Name: The display name of the grantor.
 - Grantor Recipient Type: The recipient type and recipient type detail of the grantor.
 - Grantor Environment: Shows if the grantor is held on-prem or in the cloud.
 - Folder: Mailbox folder the permission is granted on.
 Empty for non-folder permissions.
-- Permission: The permission granted/received (e.g., FullAccess, SendAs, SendOnBehalf etc.)
+- Permission: The permission granted/received (e.g., FullAccess, SendAs, SendOnBehalf etc.).
+When public folder permissions are exported and a folder is enabled, a "virtual" right 'MailEnabled' with the primary SMTP address of the public folder as trustee is exported.
 - Allow/Deny: Shows if the permission is an allow or a deny permission.
 - Inherited: Shows if the permission is inherited or not.
 - InheritanceType: Shows if the permission is also valid for child objects, and if yes, which child objects.